inani47/AStar/readme.md

 cd build
 cmake ..
 make
-Run tests: ./test/cpp-test
-Run program: ./app/shell-app
 ```
 ## Running the Demo

-Follow the build instructions then run the following command from the build directory:
+Follow the build instructions, then run the following command from the build directory:
 ```
 ./app/shell-app
 ```

 ## Running Unit Tests

-Follow the build instructions then run the following command from the build directory:
+Follow the build instructions, then run the following command from the build directory:
 ```
 ./test/cpp-test
 ```